yukkussungs/movieql-client/README.md

-## This project was bootstrapped with Create React App.
+## Client for the MovieQL API build with Apollo

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).